autarch/houseabsolute.com/content/resume/index.md

   - [ubi](https://github.com/houseabsolute/ubi) is a tool to install single-file binaries from GitHub releases, in **Rust**.
-  - [omegasort](https://github.com/houseabsolute/omegasort) is a CLI tool for sorting text files written in **Go**.
+  - [omegasort](https://github.com/houseabsolute/omegasort) is a CLI tool for sorting text files written in **Rust**.
-  - I kicked off the **Perl DateTime Project** in the early 2000s, which developed a comprehensive suite of interoperating Perl libraries for dealing with dates and times.
-Distributions in the DateTime suite are under the
-    [DateTime namespace on CPAN](https://metacpan.org/search?q=datetime).
+  - I kicked off the **Perl DateTime Project** in the early 2000s to create a suite of Perl libraries for dealing with dates and times.
+See the [DateTime namespace on CPAN](https://metacpan.org/search?q=datetime).
 - My [houseabsolute GitHub organization](https://github.com/houseabsolute?type=source) contains the vast majority of my projects.